seanpue/webpage/output/hi/cv/index.rst

 =================

 ..
 Exact dates follow in comments.

 **2018**
+“Miraji and the Politics of Sound in Modernist Urdu-Hindi Poetry.”
+Annual Conference on South Asia, University of Wisconsin, Madison.

+..
+11 October 2018

+**2018**
 “Acoustic Traces of Poetry in South Asia.”
 Questioning South Asia Conference, Habib University, Karachi.